Description

 It’s peak hour in Sydney.
 Claire, a single mum and nurse, grips the steering wheel, her knuckles white as she crawls through the M2 toll way traffic.
 Every beep of her e-tag is a reminder that her weekly budget just shrank again.
 “Didn’t we already pay for these roads through our taxes?” she wonders aloud.
 It’s a question echoed in thousands of vehicles across Australia.
 How did we end up paying private companies to drive on what used to be public infrastructure?

-Toll Roads Are No Longer Public Assets
+Toll Roads Are Privately Owned and No Longer Public Assets

 A Shift from Public Ownership to Private Profits

-Once, infrastructure projects like roads were funded by public money — built, owned, and maintained by governments.
-But the 1990s saw a turning point: neoliberal policies encouraged governments to offload infrastructure to the private sector via Public-Private Partnerships (PPPs).
+However, the 1990s saw a turning point: Neoliberalism offloaded infrastructure to the private sector via Public-Private Partnerships (PPPS).
 These PPPs were pitched as efficient and cost-saving, but the reality has been far different.

 Who Owns Australia’s Toll Roads Today?